andyt530/py-az2tf/README.md

 Success!
 The configuration is valid.
 ```

-Or there may be some kind of python error.
-If so please open an issue here and paste in the error and it will get fixed.
+Or there may be some kind of python error. (as trying to test everyone's Azure combinations in advance isn't possible)

+**If you happen to find one of these errors please open an issue here and paste in the error and it will get fixed.**

 Once the validation is ok you can use the tool in anger to not only generate the terraform files (-v yes) but also import the resources and perofrm a terraform plan (see below)